VA Benefits & Funding Inquiries

 RIT has a tradition of honoring and supporting active duty military, veterans and their dependents.
 We understand active duty military and student veterans’ needs and we are committed to helping each one of our students reach their full potential.

-The information below will guide you through the benefit application process at RIT and provides helpful resources including an overview of Military Chapters, the Yellow Ribbon program, and the process of requesting Military Transcripts.
-We welcome the opportunity to speak with you regarding your benefits and encourage you to contact our office with any questions.
+The information below provides helpful resources to support our active duty military students, veterans and their families, and will guide you through the benefit application process at RIT.
+Resources include an overview of Military Chapters, the Yellow Ribbon program, and the process of requesting Military Transcripts.
+We welcome the opportunity to speak with you regarding your benefits and encourage you to contact us with any questions:

 Veterans Benefit Educational Programs and Yellow Ribbon